C++17- More Details about the Core Language

 nodiscard

-[[nodiscard]] can be used in a function declaration, enumeration declaration, or class declaration.
+[[nodiscard]] can be used in a function, enumeration, or class declaration.
 If you discard the return value from a function declared as nodiscard, the compiler should issue a warning.
 The same holds for a function returning an enumeration or a class, declared as nodiscard.
-A cast to void should not emit a warning.
+A cast-to-void should not emit a warning.

 1